IsmaelHeredia/Fenix-Music-CSharp/README.md

 * Stations can be added, edited and deleted.

-* It can be configured so that it asks if it is necessary to generate the playlists at the beginning of the program.
-You can also configure and save the directory that contains the playlists.
+* You can configure and save the directory that contains the playlists.

 * It can be configured so that hotkeys are detected and program playback can be controlled.